kserve/kserve/python/xgbserver/README.md

 pip install -e .
 ```

-You would see output similar to the one below, indicating that kfserving has been installed.
+You would see output similar to the one below, indicating that XGBoost server has been installed.

 ```
 Obtaining file://kfserving/python/xgbserver